 Get the greywater just right, and you’ve got most of the whole package right, and that’s what matters.

-In practice, the health risk of greywater use has proven minimal.
+In practice, the health risk of greywater use has proven minimal to nonexistent.
 It is, after all, the water you just bathed in, or the residue from clothes you wore not long ago.
-Despite all sorts of grievous misuse (brought on in part by lack of useful regulatory guidance), there has not been a single documented case of greywater-transmitted illness in the United States.
+Despite all sorts of grievous misuse (brought on in part by lack of useful regulatory guidance), there has not been a single documented case of greywater-transmitted illness in the US.
 Nonetheless, greywater may contain infectious organisms.
-It’s poor form to construct pathways for infecting people, and totally unnecessary.
+It's poor form to construct pathways for infecting people, and totally unnecessary.
 Keep this in mind when designing and using a system.

 All greywater safety guidelines stem from these two principles:

 - Greywater must pass slowly through healthy topsoil for natural purification to occur.